 Before anything else, for a process to qualify as a chaotic process, its underlying dynamics must be nonlinear.
 One test that we can use to check for the nonlinearity of an experimental time series is to employ surrogate data analysis [53].
-The surrogate data are generated by using a stochastic linear model with the same autocorrelation function, or equivalently power spectrum, as the given time series.
-The exponential growth of inter-point distances between these two models is then used as the discriminating statistic to test the null hypothesis that the experimental time series can be described by linearly correlated noise.
-For this purpose, the Mann-Whitney ranksum-statistic, denoted by the symbol Z, is calculated.
-The statistic Z is Gaussian distributed with zero mean and unit variance under the null hypothesis that two observed samples of inter-point distances calculated for the experimental time series and the surrogate time series come from the same population.
-A value of Z less than -3.0 is considered to be a solid reason for strong rejection of the null hypothesis, that is, the experimental time series is nonlinear [54].
+The surrogate data are generated by using a stochastic linear model with the same autocorrelation function or, equivalently, power spectrum as the given time series.
+The exponential growth of interpoint distances between these two models is then used as the discriminating statistic to test the null hypothesis that the experimental time series can be described by linearly correlated noise.
+For this purpose, the Mann-Whitney rank-sum statistic, denoted by the symbol Z, is calculated.
+The statistic Z is Gaussian distributed with zero mean and unit variance under the null hypothesis that two observed samples of interpoint distances calculated for the experimental time series and the surrogate time series come from the same population.
+A value of Z less than -3.0 is considered to be a solid reason for strong rejection of the null hypothesis, i.e., the experimental time series is nonlinear [54].

-Appendix B summarizes three real-life sea clutter data sets, which were collected with the IPIX radar on the East Coast of Canada.
-(A brief description of the IPIX radar is presented in Appendix A.) Specifically, the data sets used in the case study are as follows:
+Appendix B summarizes three real-life sea-clutter data sets, which were collected with the IPIX radar on the east coast of Canada.
+(A brief description of the IPIX radar is presented in Appendix A.) Specifically, the data sets used in the case study are as follows.

-- Data set L1, corresponding to a lower sea state, with the ocean waves moving away from the radar; the sampling frequency of this data set is twice that of the other two data sets H and L2. - Data set H, corresponding to a higher sea state, with the ocean waves coming towards the radar. - Data set L2, corresponding to a lower sea state, taken earlier the same day as data set H, and at a radar range of 4 Km compared to 1.2 Km for data set H; this difference in range causes H to have a considerably better signal-to-noise ratio than L2.
+- 1) Data set L1, corresponding to a lower sea state, with the ocean waves moving away from the radar.
+The sampling frequency of this data set is twice that of the other two data sets H and L2. - 2) Data set H, corresponding to a higher sea state, with the ocean waves coming toward the radar. - 3) Data set L2, corresponding to a lower sea state, taken earlier the same day as data set H and at a radar range of 4 km compared to 1.2 km for data set H. This difference in range causes H to have a considerably better signal-to-noise ratio (SNR) than L2.

-Two different types of surrogate data were generated:
+Two different types of surrogate data were generated.

-• Data sets $L1{surr1}$, $L2{surr1}$, and H{surr1} , which were respectively derived from sea clutter data sets L1, L2, and H using the Tisean package described in [55].
-The method keeps the linear properties of the data specified by the squared amplitude of its Fourier transform, but randomizes higher order properties by shuffling the phases.

-• Data sets $L1{surr2}$ and H{surr2} , which are respectively derived from sea clutter data sets L1 and H using a procedure based on the compound K-distribution, as described in Conte et al. [43].
+- 1) Data sets $L1{surr1}$, $L2{surr1}$, and H{surr1} , which were derived from sea clutter data sets L1, L2, and H, respectively, using the Tisean package described in [55].
+The method keeps the linear properties of the data specified by the squared amplitude of its Fourier transform, but randomizes higher order properties by shuffling the phases. - 2) Data sets $L1{surr2}$ and H{surr2} , which are derived from sea-clutter data sets L1 and H, respectively, using a procedure based on the compound K distribution, as described in [43].

-Table 1 summarizes the results of applying the Z-test to the real-life and surrogate data sets.
-The calculations involving surrogate data sets $L1{surr1}$, $L2{surr1}$, and H{surr1} were repeated four times with different random seeds, to get a feel for the variability of the Z-statistic (and chaotic invariants to be discussed).
-Based on the results summarized in Table 1, we may state the following:
+Table 1 summarizes the results of applying the Z test to the real-life and surrogate data sets.
+The calculations involving surrogate data sets $L1{surr1}$, $L2{surr1}$, and H{surr1} were repeated four times with different random seeds to get a feel for the variability of the Z-statistic (and chaotic invariants to be discussed).
+Based on the results summarized in Table 1, we may state the following.